TonyEnglish/Work_Zone_Data_Collection_Toolset/README.md

 # Project Description

 This project is an open source, proof of concept work zone data collection tool.
 The purpose of this tool is to allow a construction manager and an IOO user to map work zones and distribute generated map messages to third parties.
 This project is part of a larger V2X work zone data collection project, funded by ICF.
-This repository is the result of tasks 6-7, The Development and Demonstration of Proof-of-Concept of an Integrated Work Zone Mapping Toolset.
+This repository is the result of tasks 6-7 of that 7 part project, the purpose of which is: Development and Demonstration of Proof-of-Concept of an Integrated Work Zone Mapping Toolset.

 ![Tasks 6-7 Diagram](https://github.com/TonyEnglish/V2X-manual-data-collection/blob/master/images/POC_WZ_Toolset.jpg)